 After the official discount rate reduction in October 1983, the Bank kept the official discount rate unchanged from 1984 to 1985 (Chart 4-IV).
 From fall 1983 to mid-1984, the pace of recovery in domestic demand was solid but slow under very stable prices.
-The Bank considered that a desirable "direction should be an economic recovery with the balance of domestic demand and foreign demand"81 instead of an economic recovery driven by exports.
-In this regard, the Bank considered in monetary policy implementation that "a growth of domestic demand should be supported as much as possible so far as no significant concerns would be found on the price stability" and the Bank's policy stance tended to be relatively accommodative with the unchanged official discount rate.
+The Bank considered that a desirable "direction should be an economic recovery with the balance of domestic demand and foreign demand"85 instead of an economic recovery driven by exports.
+In this regard, the Bank considered in monetary policy implementation that "a growth of domestic demand should be supported as much as possible so far as no significant concerns would be found on the price stability"86 and the Bank's policy stance tended to be relatively accommodative with the unchanged official discount rate.
 Meanwhile, from mid-1984 to early 1985, Japan's economy experienced a slowdown in exports, a clear recovery in domestic demand, a solid penetration of the effect of monetary easing, and a weaker yen in the foreign exchange markets.
-Under these circumstances, regarding preventing possible inflation, the Bank considered the perspective that "a sharp appreciation of the yen could possibly have a more remarkable detrimental effect as a sharp rise in domestic prices" as well as another perspective of rectifying current account imbalances.
-From these perspectives, the Bank's policy stance tended to be relatively tight.
+Under these circumstances, regarding preventing possible inflation, the Bank considered the perspective that "a sharp appreciation of the yen could possibly have a more remarkable detrimental effect as a sharp rise in domestic prices" as well as another perspective of rectifying current account imbalances.87 From these perspectives, the Bank's policy stance tended to be relatively tight.
 Then, in spring 1985 the trend of the weaker yen was overturned in the foreign exchange markets.
-Under these circumstances, the Bank considered that "further efforts would be desirable for stabilizing the trend of the stronger yen" from the perspective of monetary policy implementation, in addition to a consideration of rectifying the current account imbalance.
+Under these circumstances, the Bank considered that "further efforts would be desirable for stabilizing the trend of the stronger yen"88 from the perspective of monetary policy implementation, in addition to a consideration of rectifying the current account imbalance.

-D. Establishment of the Japan-U.S. Yen-Dollar Committee and Its Achievements1.
-Establishment of the Japan-U.S. Yen-Dollar Committee and its report
+D. Establishment of the Japan-U.S. Yen-Dollar Committee and Its Achievements

-Trade frictions escalated as the problem of external imbalances exacerbated among the major industrial countries, but the requests for Japan around that time focused on market access in individual sectors.
-In this regard, slightly before President Reagan's planned visit in November 1983, the U.S. requested Japan to liberalize its financial markets and promote internationalization of the yen, with the recognition that exclusive characteristics of Japan's financial markets caused both the weaker yen and stronger dollar and thereby derived a trade imbalance between the U.S. and Japan.
+1. Establishment of the Japan-U.S. Yen-Dollar Committee and its report in November 1983, the U.S. requested Japan to liberalize its financial markets and promote internationalization of the yen, with the recognition that exclusive characteristics of Japan's financial markets caused both the weaker yen and stronger dollar and thereby derived a trade imbalance between the U.S. and Japan.
 Jointly chaired by Japan's Finance Minister Noboru Takeshita and the U.S. Secretary of Treasury Donald Regan, the Japan-U.S. Yen-Dollar Committee was established.
-Substantial discussions were held at meetings of the working group, jointly chaired by Vice Minister of Finance for International Affairs Tomomitsu Oba and the U.S. Under Secretary of Treasury Beryl Sprinkel.
+Substantial discussions were held at meetings of the working group, jointly chaired by Vice Minister of Finance for International Affairs Tomomitsu Oba and the U.S. Under Secretary of Treasury Beryl Sprinkel.89